-1 Application Site
+1. Application Site

 - 1.1 The application relates to a two storey, semi-detached, sandstone dwellinghouse set within extensive garden grounds at 7 Douglas Drive, Cambuslang.
 The property, which extends to approximately 1150 square metres in area, is located within an established residential area. - 1.2 The application site is bounded to the north and south by residential properties, to the east by Douglas Drive with residential properties located opposite and to the west by West Coats Road with residential properties located opposite.
 Vehicular and pedestrian access to the property is taken from Douglas Drive.
-It is noted that access can also be taken from West Coats Road to the rear garden area of the property, however, this access does not appear to be in regular use.
+It is noted that, access can also be taken from West Coats Road to the rear garden area of the property, however this access does not appear to be in regular use.

-2 Proposal(s)
+2. Proposal(s)

-- 2.1 The applicants propose to erect a single storey extension to the side and rear of the dwellinghouse, comprising additional living accommodation associated with the dwelling and a granny annex.
-The total floor area of the proposed extension would be 155 square metres, with 30 square metres of the extension comprising an extended kitchen associated with the main dwellinghouse and the remainder comprising the proposed granny flat.
-The proposed granny flat would comprise a bedroom, kitchen, living room and study, as well as bathroom facilities.
-The proposed extension would be finished in facing brick with a natural slate roof. - 2.2 The applicants have provided supporting information advising that the proposed granny flat would be occupied by the parents of one of the occupants of the property.
+- 2.1 The applicant proposes to erect a single storey extension to the side and rear of the dwellinghouse, comprising additional living accommodation associated with the dwelling and a granny annex.
+The total floor area of the proposed extension would be 148 square metres, with 30 square metres of the extension comprising an extended kitchen associated with the main dwellinghouse and the remainder comprising the proposed granny flat.
+The proposed granny flat would comprise a bedroom, a small dressing area, a kitchen and living area, as well as bathroom facilities.
+The proposed extension would be finished in cement render with a mock stone block pattern and a slate roof to match the existing dwellinghouse. - 2.2 The applicants have provided supporting information advising that the proposed granny flat would be occupied by the parents of one of the occupants of the property.
 Additional medical justification demonstrating the need for the accommodation to be provided on site has also been provided.

-3 Background
+3. Background